datastrato/GitCensus/README.md

 # GitCensus

 GitCensus is a set of tool to cache and generate statistics about your project's community.
-The tools use the excellent [PyGitHub library](https://github.com/PyGithub/PyGithub) to obtain GitHub information
+The tools use the excellent [PyGitHub library](https://github.com/PyGithub/PyGithub) to obtain GitHub information.

 The object with the code is to be simple and easy to understand that can by updated by people who are not experts in Python.
 I only dabble in Python, so please forgive anything that's not done in the correct Python way.

 Feedback and pull requests are welcome!

+# Prerequisites

+Python 3.9
+PyGithub 2.4.0

 # Getting started